Tax identifiers

 Before attaching a tax identifier, you should determine whether it's applicable.

-When using a customer's saved tax identifier, make sure you determine whether it exists.
+When using a customer's saved tax identifier, determine whether it exists.
 If you associate a tax identifier with a checkout, but the object has been deleted, we return the following error:

 For more information, refer to registered checkouts on the Checking out guest and registered customers page.